-"Love, love, love Millennium Park in all seasons," wrote visitor Marcia.
-"My child enjoys going there for movies, dancing events —really every reason a child could have a blast.
+"I love Millennium Park in all seasons," wrote visitor Marcia.
+"My child enjoys going there for movies and dancing events.
 It’s worth going to check out."

 The Art Institute of Chicago (111 S. Michigan Ave.)

-Another popular destination, The Art Institute of Chicago is an art museum in Chicago’s Grant Park.
+Then, there's The Art Institute of Chicago, an art museum in Chicago’s Grant Park.

 "Free family play area and thinking lounge off the Modern wing," wrote visitor Ulani.
 "Simple, quiet indoor space for all ages to relax after shopping or visiting the park.
-Kids can take part in free workshops, draw, build, read [and] create a unique journey map for a self-guided museum tour.
-Tweens and older may enjoy the lounge, where you can leave questions for the museum or pick a conversation starter to engage with your group."
+Kids can take part in free workshops, draw, build, read, create a unique journey map for a self-guided museum tour."

 Willis Tower (233 S. Wacker Drive)